compose-spec/compose-spec/05-services.md

 Each service MAY also include a Build section, which defines how to create the Docker image for the service.
 Compose supports building docker images using this service definition.
-If not implemented, the Build section SHOULD be ignored and the Compose file must still be considered valid.
+If not implemented, the Build section should be ignored and the Compose file must still be considered valid.

 Build support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.